Newborn Head Molding

 Fluid may also collect in the baby's scalp (caput succedaneum), or blood may collect beneath the scalp (cephalohematoma).
 This may further distort the shape and appearance of the baby's head.
 Fluid and blood collection in and around the scalp is common during delivery.
 It will most often go away in a few days.

 If your baby is born breech (buttocks or feet first) or by cesarean delivery (C-section), the head is most often round.
-Severe abnormalities in head size are not related to molding.
+Severe abnormalities in head size or shape are not related to molding.

 Related topics include: